Naropa University Libraries

 The lobby printer/copier and Reading Room in the Allen Ginsberg Library building are accessible with your Naropa ID card during open campus building hours.
 The printers/copiers at Nalanda are accessible with your Naropa ID card during open campus building hours.

-For questions regarding access to Naropa University computer labs or to coordinate access, please contact Autumn Tomlinson, Autumn.Tomlinson@naropa.edu.
+For questions regarding access to Naropa University computer labs or to coordinate access, please contact the current Facilities Office Manager & Safety Coordinator, as listed on the Campus Safety page.

 Please refer to emails from Campus Safety & Facilities personnel regarding campus closures to get the most up-to-date news of on-campus building hours.
-You may also visit campus safety.
+You may also visit the Campus Safety page on the Naropa website.
 The Naropa facilities on-call phone number is 720-309-8211.

 The Critical Consciousness Collection is housed in the Allen Ginsberg Library and was formerly located in the Center for Culture, Identity, & Social Justice on the Arapahoe campus.
 It reflects Naropa’s commitment to social justice and exists in order to further the community’s understanding of systems of oppression and privilege.
 Offering a diverse array of reading materials (on race, class, sexual orientation, gender, ethnicity, and more), this collection shifts the normative story by centering voices and perspectives that are often marginalized in society.
 As such, the collection is always expanding, and recommendations are welcome!
 (Link to CCC list coming soon!)